Release of convicts has shaken my faith in justice: Bilkis Bano | Law-Order

 The Gujarat government had released all the 11 convicts after the Supreme Court directed it to consider their plea for relief under the 1992 remission policy.

-A special CBI court in Mumbai had on January 21, 2008, sentenced to life imprisonment all the 11 accused in the case for murder and gang rape.
-Their conviction was later upheld by Bombay High Court.
+A special CBI court in Mumbai had on January 21, 2008 sentenced to life imprisonment the 11 accused in the case for murder and gang rape.
+Their conviction was later upheld by the Bombay High Court.

+These convicts served more than 15 years in prison, after which one of them had approached the Supreme Court with a plea for his premature release.

 On March 3, 2002, Bilkis Bano's family was attacked by a mob at Randhikpur village in Limkheda taluka of Dahod district.
 Bilkis Bano, who was five months pregnant at the time, was gang raped and seven members of her family were killed by rioters.